Deadline to Apply: October 1, 2024

-Attendance at Summer Awards Banquet to receive award
+- Attendance at Winter Meeting to receive award

-Present lecture at Winter Meeting following the year in which award is presented (e.g., 2019 winner will give a lecture at Winter Meeting 2020)
+- Present lecture at Winter Meeting two years following the year in which award is presented (e.g., 2020 winner will give a lecture at Winter Meeting 2022)

 Note: SWS pays transportation costs for the campus visit (up to $750 for domestic and up to $1500 for international) and the host campus provides room and board.

 - 2022 Marlese Durr